itrocket-team/testnet_guides/kusama/README.md

 1. Visit the [Staking → Pools section](https://polkadot.js.org/apps/?rpc=wss://kusama-mainnet-rpc.itrocket.net#/staking/pools)

 2. In the list of available nomination pools, you can use the search function to find one that suits your preferences.
-For example, you may consider Pool ID **213**, maintained by the ITROCKET team.
+For example, you may consider Pool ID **213**, maintained by the ITRocket team.

 <details open>
 <img src="https://github.com/mART321/ITstake/blob/main/img/3.png" style="width: 50%; height: 50%; object-fit: cover;" />